-This survey fulfilled the biological components of the 2016-2017 monitoring programme for the Contact Energy site located on East Road, Stratford.
+This survey fulfilled the biological components of the 2017-2018 monitoring programme for the Contact Energy site located on East Road, Stratford.
 It was performed to determine whether or not consented stormwater discharges from the site had had any recent detrimental effect upon the macroinvertebrate communities of the Kahouri Stream.
 The monitoring related to the consents 3939-2 to discharge up to 464 L/s of stormwater from the Stratford Power Station Peaking Plant site into an unnamed tributary of the Kahouri Stream and into the Kahouri Stream and 4459-1 to discharge stormwater from the operation of a power station site into an unnamed tributary of the Piakau Stream and into the Kahouri Stream, all tributaries of the Patea River.
-Both consents are currently held by Contact Energy Limited.
+Both consents are currently held by Contact Energy.
+The monitoring sites on the Kahouri Stream are defined in Table 8 and presented in Figure 5.